gm1wkr/Front-End-Experiments/Consta/README.md

 ## Things to improve
 * Improve CSS to be less verbose
-* Tidy up CSS class names and rationise overly verbose selectors.
+* Tidy up CSS class names and rationise selectors.
     * Consider using SCSS
     * Consider using loose BEM convention
 * Prepare for Web components